-Caution: Use shell programs supported by your operating system vendor.
+Caution: The Bash shell is not supported on HP-UX Itanium.
+Use shell programs supported by your operating system vendor.
 If you use a shell program that is not supported by your operating system, then you can encounter errors during installation.